whydinkov/ranlp-2019/README.md

 # Detecting toxicity in news articles - a study for news in Bulgarian language

 ## Motivation
-Current repository is used as an experiment evaluation system.
+Current repository is used for feature generation and experiment evaluation system.
 Generated results are being used in a research inspired by [RANLP'19](http://lml.bas.bg/ranlp2019/start.php) conference.
-Full paper can be found in [arXiv.org](https://arxiv.org/abs/1908.09785)

 ## Reproducing experiments
-If you plan to continue research on top of this or to reproduce , please check [Quick Start](docs/quick_start.md) in docs.
+If you plan to continue research on top of this or to reproduce, please check [Quick Start](docs/quick_start.md) in docs.

 ## Dataset